 Lend your voice to advance women in STEM.

-Submit a Comment to Protect Title IX
+Protect Title IX

 On January 28, 2019, the Department of Education closed the public comment period on the proposed cuts to Title IX protections.
 AWIS Members, Partners and allies were invited to tell Secretary Betsy DeVos how the rule changes would detrimentally impact students and educators in academia, including you.
 The talking points below helped guide response when submitting a public comment.